Migrating to MsgFiler 4

 • Hide Offline and Inactive Accounts MsgFiler 3.0 does not have the ability to determine whether a mail account is offline or inactive.

-• Filing To Remote Mailboxes MsgFiler’s performance slower than filing with the plugin because MsgFiler must use AppleScript whereas MsgFiler Classic has access to an internal method within the Mail application to file messages.
+• Filing To Remote Mailboxes MsgFiler’s performance is slower than filing with the plug-in because MsgFiler must use AppleScript, whereas MsgFiler Classic has access to an internal method within the Mail application for filing.

 Last updated